NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

 Types provided by the network library.

+`types.ipv4AddrStr`

+:   A string that is a valid IPv4 address.
+Used as input to the
+    `lib.network.ipv4.fromString` ipv6 parser.

+`types.ipv4AddrAttrs`

+:   An attribute set contains the internal representation of an IPv4 address,
+    subnet prefix length and different string representations of the address: default one, cidr notation, url and url with port.
+Can be created from a string using a parsing function like `lib.network.ipv4.fromString`.
+Most network library functions accept this type because it already contains a parsed address.

 `types.ipv6AddrStr`

 :   A string that is a valid IPv6 address.
 Used as input to the